vbelz/dashboard/README.md

 >
 ## Introduction

-This project aims at creating a Postgres database, host it in AWS RDS (Amazon Relational Database Service), deploy it in a Metabase
+This project aims at creating a Postgres database, host it in AWS RDS (Amazon Relational Database Service), and deploy it in a Metabase interface accessible from a web browser through AWS EC2 (Amazon Elastic Compute Cloud ).

-interface accessible from a web browser through AWS EC2 (Amazon Elastic Compute Cloud ).
-The dataset I will be using is the

-baby names dataset available at
+The dataset I will be using is the baby names dataset available at:

 [https://www.ssa.gov/oact/babynames/limits.html](https://www.ssa.gov/oact/babynames/limits.html).

-It contains the baby names of U.S. births between 1910 and 2018, per states, for a total of more than 6 millions rows.
-The process can easily be adapted

-for any structured dataset.
+It contains the baby names of U.S. births between 1910 and 2018, per state, for a total of more than 6 millions rows.
+The process can easily be adapted for any other structured dataset.

 ## Create a Postgres database